JonnyNewfarm/Semester-Project-2/README.md

 *Can see listings made by other user

-*Can see listings med by your registred user
+*Can see listings made by your registred user

-*Can add new listing with registred user
+*Can add new listing with your registred user

 *Can update user avatar